Juantantan/MandelbrotExplorer/Readme.md

 to experiment and improve upon the code as they see fit.

 'main.cpp' is a standard C++ file and 'mandel.cl' is an OpenCL kernel format file, which can be modified by the user using a standard text editor to alter rendering speed, fractal appearance and complexity.
-The kernel performs parallel, recursive iterations of the Mandelbrot algorithm.
-The kernel is written to the Grpahics hardware at compilation and returns complete fractal RGBA pixel image maps at each rendition at runtime: on program start and at each mouse-click event (zoom in / zoom out) performed by the user, via the SDL2 library user-interaction layer.
+The kernel performs all the parallel, recursive iterations of the Mandelbrot algorithm.
+The kernel is written to the Grpahics hardware at compilation time and returns complete fractal RGBA pixel image maps at each rendition at runtime: on program start and at each mouse-click event (zoom in / zoom out) performed by the user, via the SDL2 API.

 NB: The kernel ('mandel.cl') has a lot of room for improvisation and is by no means the most efficient code to perform pixel colouring functions to produce image maps.
 In particular, the colour banding and blending is clunky and slower